fernandosanchezmunoz/simple-web/README.md

 # What has been changed?
 Add the index.py code.
 Modify it to have the server listen on port number $PORT0 if that environment variable is defined.
 This is useful for automatic port assignment with Marathon.
+Dockerfile to run on lightweight Alpine linux and python 2.7.

 ## Contributing